-Creating a new web design is a bigger decision than most people realize.
+Creating a new website design for beginners is a bigger challenge than most people realize.
 On the surface it seems like a simple undertaking, but as most people quickly learn, there are many decisions that have to be made.
 This can be a daunting task for those who are not familiar with what goes into the development and maintenance of a website.
 To make matters worse, there are many unscrupulous businesses out there preying on those unfamiliar with the landscape.

-This guide is designed to give you an idea of what you need to consider in the development of a website and what to look out for when signing a contract.
-We’ll also introduce you to some of the technical topics you need to be aware of so that you can make the best decisions for your web design.
+This guide is designed to give you an idea of what to consider in the development of a website and what to look out for when signing a contract.
+We’ll introduce you to some of the technical topics to be aware of so that you can make the best decisions for your web design.

 What Will The Website Be Used For?